3-2-1 Retirement Newsletter (2-20-2020)

 Most would agree steps taken to maximize long-term spending in retirement is a good thing.
-But knowing what those steps are and how they fit in a retirement plan is something all together different.
-One way to maximize long-term spending is to maximize long-term wealth, and that means optimizing the portfolio’s potential for growth through retirement.
+But knowing what those steps are and how they fit in a retirement plan is something altogether different.
+One way to maximize long-term spending is to maximize long-term wealth, which means optimizing the portfolio’s potential for growth through retirement.
 According to a recent article from Retirement Researcher, a novel approach to doing this is to consider the order you draw from different investment accounts.
-While there are a lot of exceptions, the “normal” distribution order is:
+While there are a lot of exceptions, the “normal” distribution order is as follows:

 Required Minimum Distributions